 Ingredients

-So, how do you make this creamy polenta recipe?
-All you need are 5 basic ingredients, a pot, and about 20 minutes.
+So, what do you need to make this creamy quick cooking polenta recipe?
+All you need are 5 simple ingredients, a pot, and about 20 minutes.

 - Salt and pepper.
 To amp up the flavor.

-- First, add the cornmeal, stock, and spices to a pot and bring to a boil.
+- First, add the cornmeal, stock, and spices to a medium saucepan and bring to a boil.

 - Next, lower the heat and simmer until the mixture has thickened, which should take about 15 minutes.
-A note about stirring here – this recipe requires continuous stirring the entire time it’s cooking – step away for a moment and you’ll come back to a clumpy, burnt mess.
+Using a wooden spoon, stir the mixture continuously through the simmering process.
+A note about stirring here – this recipe requires whisking constantly the entire time it’s cooking – step away for a moment and you’ll come back to a clumpy, burnt mess.
 It’s a bit fussy like that, yes.
 But well worth it.
-(Psst….If you want a no-stir method of making polenta, check out this one from Bon Appetit.)

 - Once the mixture has thickened up (it will look a bit like cornmeal porridge at this point), remove it from heat, add a bit of butter, and you’re good to go.
 You'll have a super delicious meal or side dish in just under 20 minutes!

 - Add your toppings.
-If you'd like to dress it up a bit more, it’s easy to do.
-Add some fresh herbs like rosemary, thyme, or chives.
+If you'd like to dress up the polenta a bit more, it’s easy to do.
+Add a quick grind of black pepper or, some fresh herbs like rosemary, thyme, or chives.
 Or, my personal favorite, make a cheesy polenta by adding your choice of cheese!
-(Parmesan polenta has a nice sharp bite to it!)
+(Parmesan Reggiano cheese goes great with this polenta and has a nice sharp bite to it!
+In fact, I love serving a simple Parmesan polenta on it's own as the main dish for a light dinner)

 - Don’t use instant polenta.
 The convenience is ok, but the texture and taste is just not really there.
 And this recipe is so quick to make it’s not really that much longer than an instant version anyway (but you’ll get so much more flavor!)